 House Bill 1302 would lower the compulsory school attendance age in Indiana from 7 to 5.
 This bill would also require that for the 2013-2014 school year and beyond children who turn 5 will have to be enrolled in at least a half-day kindergarten program.

-HSLDA is opposed to House Bill 1302 because it will limit parents' freedom to decide when their child is ready for school.
+HSLDA was opposed to House Bill 1302 because it would have limited parents' freedom to decide when their child is ready for school.

 - Lowering the compulsory attendance age from 7 to 5 subjects Indiana home educators to maintain attendance records two years earlier than currently required.